tighten/lambo/readme.md

 composer require tightenco/mailthief tightenco/quicksand
 ```

-or copying additional files to your new project.
+...or copying additional files to your new project.

 ```bash
 # To copy standard files to new lambo project place them in ~/.lambo/includes directory.